MinhThieu145/Auto-Job-Submission-Bot/README.md

   - Managed scheduling, storage, and network setup.

 - **NLP with OpenAI API**:
-  - Analyzed and extracted relevant keywords from job descriptions using OpenAI's API.
+  - Analyzed and extracted relevant keywords from job descriptions using prompt engineer and OpenAI API

 ## Current Limitations